-Taylor Bug Kisses Foundation is very committed to giving families a respite camp experience.
+Taylor Bug Kisses Foundation is very committed to giving families a respite camp experience at no cost to the family.
+Family Camp is an opportunity for both individuals with Smith-Magenis Syndrome and their families to spend time with others who are going through the same experiences as themselves.
 Our camp allows parents to meet other parents and allows them the time to decompress from all the responsibilities and challenges that come along with raising a child with Smith-Magenis Syndrome.
 And allows them to have a full night sleep.

-It is also important for us to give the siblings of individuals with Smith-Magenis Syndrome to have the chance to spend time with other siblings and having the chance to do activities they enjoy without the complications that can arise while trying to do social outings with a family member who has Smith-Magenis Syndrome.
+It is also important for us to give the siblings of individuals with Smith-Magenis Syndrome the chance to spend time with other siblings and having the opportunity to do activities they enjoy without the complications that can arise while trying to do social outings with a family member who has Smith-Magenis Syndrome.

 Testimonies from camp 2013